-Managing lymphoedema after breast cancer Arm swelling, known as lymphoedema, is common following breast cancer treatment.
+Managing lymphoedema after breast cancer

+Lymphoedema is a common consequence of breast cancer treatment that can arise quickly or years later.
 Here we explain why it occurs, how to identify the early signs and what action to take to minimise its impact.

 ymphoedema is a term given to a build up of fluid in the tissues of the body.
 Secondary lymphoedema of the arm, hand and breast/chest area can occur after treatment for breast cancer.
-It is thought to affect around one in five women.
+It is thought to affect around two in ten women.

 Investigations or treatments for breast cancer such as surgery may result in one or more lymph nodes being removed, meaning that the lymph fluid has fewer drainage routes than before.

 If radiotherapy is used in combination with surgery, then the risk of developing lymphoedema is increased.
 If lymph nodes are damaged or removed, there is a lifetime risk of developing lymphoedema.

 Lymphoedema may occur quite suddenly or gradually after treatment, or in some cases, years later.

 How do I know if I have lymphoedema?

 In many people, symptoms of lymphoedema are mild.
 However, evidence shows that early intervention can help to keep the swelling at bay.
-So seek advice from your healthcare team if you notice: Swelling in the arm, hand, breast or chest that may come and go at first.
-1. Source: nhs.co.uk
+So seek advice from your healthcare team if you notice:

+Swelling in the arm, hand, breast or chest that may come and go at first.

-It may be worse following strenuous activity and at the end of the day - Tightening of clothes and jewellery in the affected area - Feeling of tightness in the arm, with or without swelling.
-This may be relieved by gentle exercise - Dry, itchy and flaky skin in the affected area - Aching, heaviness and discomfort in the affected area.
+- It may be worse following strenuous activity and at the end of the day - Tightening of clothes and jewellery in the affected area - Feeling of tightness in the arm, with or without swelling.
+This may be relieved by gentle exercise - Dry, itchy and flaky skin in the affected - Aching, heaviness and discomfort in the affected area.